-A. Reinforcement/Replacement Phase
+- 1 Reinforcement/Replacement Phase

-Beginning with Turn 2, the players roll 1D6 each (2 dice total) and add the results to determine if any Random Events occur this turn.
-Both players check the reinforcement schedule to determine if they may add or have to withdraw any units.
-Each then totals the RPs he has available and places his new units.
+Beginning with turn 2, the players roll 1

+die each (2 dice total) and add the results

+to determine if any Random Events occur

+this turn.
+Both players check the reinforcement schedule to determine if they may

+add or have to withdraw any units.
+Each

+then totals the replacement points he has

+- 2 Movement Phase The Imperial player moves whatever eligible units he wishes, including transport of Imperial troops from one port to another.
+The Republican player then does the same.

+available and places his new units.